substrate-asia/hackathon-2023-summer/projects/29-Amphi/Readme.md

 Amphi is a Web3+AI language service marketplace
 - Project Background/Rationale/Problem to be Solved (If there are additional attachments, please place them in the "docs" directory.
 Submit in English).
+Price is an important concern for customers who buy language services. especially the high cost of translating into less commonly spoken languages
+Information asymmetry and low efficiency.

 - Project Introduction